About Heritage Education Funds

 How secure is my investment? +

 At Heritage, we understand that, unlike saving for retirement or paying off a mortgage, you usually have less than 18 years to save for a child's post-secondary education.
 Also, the money will be used up in a relatively short time (a maximum of 4 years in most cases).
-So it's much more important that your money be invested where it will be exposed to lower risk, and available when you need it.
-That's why Heritage RESP contributions, as well as the interest earned on contributions, are placed in lower risk fixed and variable rate securities to maximize your returns and minimize overall risk.
+So it's much more important that your money be available when you need it.

 Yes, it is.
-Depending on your pay-out option selection at Maturity, an amount equal to 25%, 50% or 100% of your Membership Fee may be returned to Beneficiaries with the Educational Assistance Payments (EAPs).
-You will not be eligible for a return of the Membership Fees if you select the Self-Determined Option.
+For plans with a maturity date of July 31, 2014 or earlier and depending on your pay-out option selected at maturity, an amount equal to 25%, 50% or 100% of your sales charges may be returned to beneficiaries with the educational assistance payments (EAPs).

-Historically, the Foundation has always maximized EAPs with a refund of the applicable portion of Membership Fees, attrition* and payments from the Enhancement Fund.
-For example in each of the last 5 years, an average of approximately 15% of the EAP amount came from attrition and payment from the Enhancement Fund.
-The Foundation's general policy, established practice and future intentions are to provide for discretionary payments to maximize EAPs and to ensure ongoing long-term sustainability of enhancement payments.
+Historically, the Foundation has always maximized EAPs with a refund of the applicable portion of sales charges, attrition* and payments from the discretionary payment account.
+For example, in each of the last 5 years, an average of approximately 15% of the EAP amount came from attrition and payment from the discretionary payment account.
+The Foundation's general policy, established practice and future intentions are to provide for discretionary payments to maximize EAPs and to ensure ongoing long-term sustainability of enhancement payments for these particular beneficiary groups.

-The return of Membership Fees and payments from the Enhancement Fund are discretionary payments.
+The return of sales charges and payments from the discretionary payment account are discretionary payments.
 Discretionary payments are not guaranteed.
 You should not count on receiving a discretionary payment.
 The Foundation decides if it will make a discretionary payment in each year and how much the payment will be.

-*Attrition is the term that applies to the share of pooled income that remains in the Heritage Plans, after any Beneficiaries in the same group as your Beneficiary, do not qualify for payments.
-For those Beneficiaries, the Principal is returned to the Subscriber, but the income that was earned on the Principal stays in the total asset pool, to be shared by Beneficiaries remaining in the pool.
-Please refer to the Heritage Plans' most recent prospectus for the attrition rates of the past five (5) years.
+*Attrition is the term that applies to the share of pooled income that remains in the Heritage Plans after any beneficiaries in the same group as your beneficiary do not qualify for payments.
+For those beneficiaries, the income earned on contributions less fees stays in the total asset pool to be shared by beneficiaries remaining in the pool.
+Please refer to the Heritage Plans' prospectus for more information on how attrition applies to your plan.
+Actual results may vary.

-What does the Closing Balance statement of account include? +
+What does the Closing Balance on the statement of account include? +

-- There is a difference between your Closing Balance and your Total Contributions because the Closing Balance includes the addition of Interest allocation, your Contributions and Government Grants; and the deductions of Membership Fees, Depository Fees, Insurance Premiums (if, applicable) and Canada Learning Bond Admin Fee (if applicable).
+- There is a difference between your closing balance and your total contributions because the closing balance includes the addition of interest allocation, your contributions and government grants.
+It also includes the deductions of sales charges, account maintenance fees and, insurance premiums (if, applicable).

-- If you opened your Education Savings Plan recently, the Closing Balance amount on your Statement may indicate zero.
-You will see on your Statement of Account that the Membership Fees are currently being deducted from your early contributions.
-When you join the Plan, there is a one-time upfront Membership Fee of $100 per Unit.
-With Lump Sum plans the fee is deducted from the one time contribution.
-With Monthly and Annual plans the fees are deducted through your early contributions.
-Once 50% of your Membership Fee is paid, *half of the remaining contributions will be applied to cover the rest of the Membership Fee and half will accumulate as Principal and will work to maximize your savings and interest potential.
-In addition, your RESP attracts available government grants and earns interest on those grants providing we have the Beneficiary's SIN on file.
+- If you opened your Education Savings Plan recently, the closing balance amount on your statement may indicate zero.
+You will see on your Statement of Account that the sales charges are currently being deducted from your early contributions.
+When you join the plan, there is a one-time upfront sales charge of $100 per Unit.
+With single contribution plans the fee is deducted from the one time contribution.
+With monthly and annual contribution plans the fees are deducted through your early contributions.
+Once 50% of your sales charge is paid, half of the remaining contributions will be applied to cover the rest of the sales charge and half will accumulate as net savings and will work to maximize your savings and interest potential.
+In addition, your RESP attracts available government grants and earns interest on those grants providing we have the beneficiary's SIN on file.

-- Collection of Membership Fees is different from other available RESP products offered by the banks where the Management Expense Ratio (MER) is charged annually for as long as you hold the fund.
-This MER is not refundable under any circumstances while your Heritage Plans RESP offers a unique opportunity that may provide a refund of all or a portion of the Membership Fees with the Educational Assistance Payments (EAPs).
+- • Collection of sales charges is different from other available RESP products offered by the banks where the Management Expense Ratio (MER) is charged annually for as long as you hold the fund.
+This MER is not refundable under any circumstances while the Heritage Plans offer a unique opportunity that i) may provide a refund of all or a portion of the sales charges with the educational assistance payments (EAPs) for plans with a maturity date of July 31, 2014 or earlier, or ii) will provide a refund of up to 25%, 50% or 100% of the sales charges to the subscribers at maturity depending on the pay-out option selected for plans with a maturity date of July 31, 2015 or later.

-If you did not provide your Beneficiary's Social Insurance Number (SIN) within 24 months at the time of enrollment, your contributions were placed in an Escrow account awaiting the Beneficiary's SIN.
-If you provided your Beneficiary's SIN in 2012, we transferred the balance of your Escrow account into the new registered account that same year and treated the transfer as a new transaction with the opening balance of zero as per requirements of Human Resources and Skills Development Canada (HRSDC).
+If you did not provide your beneficiary's Social Insurance Number (SIN) at the time of enrollment, your contributions were placed in an unregistered education savings account awaiting the beneficiary's SIN.
+If you provided your beneficiary's SIN in 2013, we transferred the balance of your unregistered education savings account into the new registered account that same year and treated the transfer as a new transaction with the opening balance of zero as per requirements of Employment and Social Development Canada (ESDC).

-For an Education Savings Plan to be registered under the Income Tax Act (Canada), a Beneficiary must have a valid SIN.
-If the Beneficiary's SIN is not provided at the time of enrollment, contributions will be deposited in an interest bearing, segregated Escrow account held in trust on behalf of the Subscriber.
-While in Escrow, contributions are not eligible for the tax benefits of an RESP or government grants.
-If the SIN is not provided within 24 months, your contributions (less fees) will be refunded, together with any interest earned.
+For an Education Savings Plan to be registered under the Income Tax Act (Canada), a beneficiary must have a valid SIN.
+If the beneficiary's SIN is not provided at the time of enrollment, contributions will be deposited in an interest bearing, segregated account held in trust on behalf of the subscriber.
+While in the unregistered education savings account, contributions are not eligible for the tax benefits of an RESP or government grants.
+If the SIN is not provided within 24 months, your contributions (less fees) will be refunded, together with any income earned.

-Interest allocation in your Statement is based on the net balance in your account including any interest already earned (after all deductions are made).
-Interest on Government Grants is calculated on the full amount of Grants less the $25 Canada Learning Bond Administration Fee (if applicable).
+Interest allocation in your plan is based on the net balance in your account including any interest already earned (after all deductions are made).
+Interest on government grants is calculated on the full amount of grants less the $25 Canada Learning Bond Administration Fee (if applicable).

 If I haven't contributed to an RESP for some time, can I still catch up on missed grant money? +